How To Measure Guide

 Step 2

-With your sleep space assembled, measure the interior length and width of the cot base accurately.
+With your sleep space assembled, measure the interior length and width of the solid base accurately.
+Head to toe and side to side.

 For cribs, travel cots & next-to-me cribs with fabric sides, measure the length and width of the solid bottom base only.